University of California, Berkeley

 - Being the liaison between the Unit and UC Berkeley Information Security Office (ISO);

-- Identifying and inventorying Institutional Information and IT Resources that the Unit uses and is responsible for, including classification;
+- Identifying and inventorying Institutional Information and IT Resources that the Unit uses and is responsible for.
+This includes identifying of Protection Level and Availability Level classification, and ensuring that an IT Resource Proprietor is identified for systems that the Unit procures or installs;

 - Implementing security controls for the Unit, and devising procedures for the proper handling, storage, and disposal of electronic media within the Unit, under applicable policies, laws, regulations, and contractual agreements;